pdm-project/pdm/docs/docs/project.md

 - an virtualenv is already activated.
 - any of `venv`, `.venv`, `env` is an valid virtualenv folder.

+Besides, when `use-venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.

 ## Import project metadata from existing project files

 If you are already other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.